pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 .. note::

-   By default the search bar is positioned in the sidebar since this is more suitable for large navigation bars.
+   | By default the search bar is positioned in the sidebar since this is more
+   suitable for large navigation bars.
-   Thus, if you plan to move it to the nabvar, rember to initialize the sidebar without such template to avoid duplication.
+   | If you plan to move it to the nabvar, rember to initialize the sidebar
+   without such template to avoid duplication.

 Configure the search bar text